Laughing Villa: Season 2

-The Kids team of Laughing Villa Season 2 will be supported by State Award winner Surabhi Lakshmi and Kishor with their special skit.
-Laughing Villa Season 2 is opened by Suraj Venjaramoodu.
-The kids' team performances including skits, film scoops and special performances will be judged by celebs who will be guests of the respective episodes.
-The show was launched on 2 April 2017 and is hosted by Jyothi Krishna and from January 2018 show is hosted by television actress Gayathri Arun for a short span.
+The kids' team of Laughing Villa season 2 is supported by Surabhi Lakshmi and Kishor.
+Laughing Villa season 2 is opened by Suraj Venjaramoodu.
+The kids' team performances which include skits, film scoops and special performances are judged by guest celebrities.
+The show launched on 2 April 2017 and is hosted by Jyothi Krishna and from January 2018 show is hosted by television actress Gayathri Arun for a short span.
 It has a format similar to Junior Super Star.

 Season 3

-On 18 May 2018 the show was launched in a different manner as a movie promotion show along with skits by kids from television and film industries.
+On 18 May 2018 the show launched as a movie promotion show along with skits by kids from television and film industries.
 The show is hosted by television actress Gayathri Arun.